Markov selections and Feller properties of nonlinear diffusions: Introduction

 A \emph{nonlinear diffusion}, or \emph{nonlinear continuous Markov process}, is a family of sublinear expectations \( \{\cE^x \colon x \in \bR\} \) on the Wiener space \( C(\bR_+; \bR) \) with \( \cE^x \circ X_0^{-1} = \delta_x \) for each \( x \in \bR \) such that the Markov property

 holds.
 Here, \(\psi\) runs through a collection of suitable test functions and \( X \) denotes the canonical process on \( C(\bR_+; \bR) \).
-Building upon the pioneering work of Peng \cite{peng2007g, peng2008multi} on the \(G\)-Brownian motion, nonlinear Markov processes have been intensively studied in recent years, both from the perspective of processes under uncertainty \cite{fadina2019affine, hu2021g, neufeld2017nonlinear}, as well as sublinear Markov semigroups \cite{denk2020semigroup,GNR22, hol16,K21, NR}.
+Building upon the pioneering work of Peng \cite{peng2007g, peng2008multi} on the \(G\)-Brownian motion, nonlinear Markov processes have been intensively studied in recent years, both from the perspective of processes under uncertainty \cite{fadina2019affine, hu2021g, neufeld2017nonlinear}, as well as sublinear Markovian semigroups \cite{denk2020semigroup,GNR22, hol16,K21, NR}.
 Using the techniques developed in \cite{NVH}, a general framework for constructing nonlinear Markov processes was established in \cite{hol16}.
-To be more precise, for given \( x \in \bR\), the sublinear expectation \( \cE^x \) has the form \( \cE^x = \sup_{P \in \cR(x)} E^P \) with a collection \( \cR(x) \) of semimartingale laws on the path space, with initial distribution \( \delta_x \), whose absolutely continuous characteristics are prescribed in a Markovian way.
-In this paper, we parameterize drift and volatility by a compact parameter space \(F\) and two functions \(b \colon F \times \bR \to \bR\) and \(a \colon F \times \bR \to \bR_+\) such that
+To be more precise, for given \( x \in \bR\), the sublinear expectation \( \cE^x \) has the form \( \cE^x = \sup_{P \in \cR(x)} E^P \) with a collection \( \cR(x) \) of semimartingale laws \(P\) on the path space, with initial distribution \( \delta_x \) and absolutely continuous semimartingale characteristics \((B^{P}, C^{P})\), where the differential characteristics \((dB^{P} /d\llambda, dC^{P}/d\llambda)\) are prescribed in a Markovian way.
+In this paper, we parameterize drift and quadratic variation by a compact parameter space \(F\) and two functions \(b \colon F \times \bR \to \bR\) and \(a \colon F \times \bR \to \bR_+\) such that

 where

 As in the theory of (linear) Markov processes, there is a strong link to semigroups.
 Indeed, the Markov property \eqref{eq: markov property} ensures the semigroup property \( T_t T_s = T_{s+t}, s,t \in \bR_+ \), where the sublinear operators \( T_t, t \in \bR_+, \) are defined by